AntonGorynya/11_duplicates/README.md

 # Anti-Duplicator

-This script remove same files in input directory and subdirectories
+This script find same files in input directory and subdirectories

 # Quickstart